dasitu/headfirstDesignPattern/README.md

   * Do not afraid to create your own Observable implementation if needed
   * Swing makes heavy use of the Observer Pattern as do many GUI frameworks
   * You will also find the pattern in many other places, including JavaBeans and RMI
+* Chapter 3
+  * Inheritance is one form of extension, but not necessarily the best way to achieve flexibility in our designs.
+  * In our design we should allow behavior to be extended without the need to modify existing code.
+  * Composition and delegation can often be used to add new behaviors at runtime.
+  * The Decorator Pattern provides and alternative to subclassing for extending behavior.
+  * The Decorator Pattern involves a set of decorator classes that are used to wrap concrete components.
+  * Decorator classes mirror the type of the components they decorate.(In fact, they are the same type as the components they decorate, either through inheritance or interface implementation.)
+  * Decorators change the behavior of their components by adding new functionality before and/or after(or even in place of) method calls to the component.
+  * You can wrap a component with any number of decorators.
+  * Decorators are typically transparent to the client of the components.That is, unless the client is relying on the component's concrete type.
+  * Decorators can result in many small objects in our design, and overuse can be complex.